Baron Forecast Modeling: Innovation and Integration for Decision-Support

 Forecast Model Classes and Model Linkages in a DSS Environment

-Baron also employs code optimization strategies that result in improved run times over community-released versions of the code.
-This is crucial to getting the most value out of hardware that may also have to be purchased as part of DSS implementation, resulting in significant customer savings or improved workloads as compared to community-released model versions.
-Baron also provides downscaled NCEP GFS deterministic and ensemble-based forecast solutions, and can deploy regional-mesoscale models as ensemble systems.
-This includes implementation of NWP models developed within countries or consortia not located within the US.
+Baron also employs code optimization strategies that improve run times over community-released code versions.
+This is crucial to getting the most value out of hardware that may also have to be purchased as part of DSS implementation, resulting in significant customer savings or improved workloads compared to community-released model versions.
+Baron also provides downscaled NCEP GFS deterministic and ensemble-based forecast solutions and can deploy regional-mesoscale models as ensemble systems.
+This includes implementing NWP models developed within countries or consortia outside the US.

 As indicated above, NWPs are also used – in combination with observations – to drive a wide variety of land-surface-based and hydrological modeling systems.
 In the US, the BLDAS runs natively at 1km spatial resolution across the entire CONUS using input QPE at that same scale.
 This represents the largest operational implementation of a very-high-resolution LDAS available (McHenry and Olerud, 2015).
 In addition to streamflow hydrology, assimilation and forecast versions of the BLDAS are used as a basis for agricultural, roadway condition (Figure 5), fire weather (Figure 6), and flash flood threat SAMS.